WillMatthews/SimSPAD/README.md

 ### SimSPAD does not:
 - Do fancy random walks to determine if microcells will fire when an electron-hole pair is generated - this is far too slow and can be encapsulated into the PDE approximation.
 - Calculate electrical fields present in the device.
-- Have an afterpulsing probability method (although this is easy to implement - I don't have enough time and will welcome pull requests).
+- Have an after-pulsing probability method (although this is easy to implement - I don't have enough time and will welcome pull requests).
 - Assume digital driving circuitry (although I will accept pull requests which add this functionality).

 ## Background on SiPMs, and why simulation is necessary